Tariqkharsa/Basic_AI/README.md

 ![image](https://user-images.githubusercontent.com/88465880/226087146-ef6f497d-bbe7-461c-8388-43071e3e61d6.png)

-Neural Network used in almost all AI/ML specialities are just an extension to this core idea balong with more input dimensions.
+Neural Network used in almost all AI/ML specialities are just an extension to this core idea along with more input dimensions.